Speed Up Test Execution

 Run Tests Concurrently

-Enable concurrent mode to run multiple browser instances simultaneously.
+Enable concurrency to run multiple tests simultaneously.

 {